jkimlab/PAPipe/Docker/README.md

 **Install docker and get ready to load the PAPipe docker image (you need root permission)**

-[Install Docker Engine on Various OS](https://docs.docker.com/engine/install/) (skip if your machine already has)
+[Install Docker Engine on Various OS](https://docs.docker.com/engine/install/) (skip if your machine already has the engine)

 ```bash
 curl -fsSL https://get.docker.com/ | sudo sh